alexlib/pivpy/docs/source/api_reference.rst

 API reference
 =============

-This is a complete api reference to the openpiv python module.
+This is a complete api reference to the PIVPy package.

 The ``pivpy.io`` module
 ----------------------------------